Jason Oppenheim Reveals if New Girlfriend Marie-Lou Nurk Will Appear on Selling Sunset - E! Online

 The Selling Sunset star began dating 25-year-old dating French model Marie-Lou Nurk in June—and she's already found her way in front of the cameras.

 On Aug.
-31, Jason told People that Marie-Lou has filmed "a couple of times" for the hit Netflix series, but stressed she doesn't have "desire for publicity."
+31, Jason told E!
+News that Marie-Lou has filmed "a couple of times" for the hit Netflix series.
+"She's been with us," he said.
+"I don't want to be specific about what scenes, but she's filmed a couple times with me already."

+He continued, "She'll be back in town in November, December, and we're gonna spend the winter together.
+So maybe she'll film again."

 Of course, Jason is no stranger to on-screen workplace romances.
 After all, his relationship—and eventual break-up—with Selling Sunset's Chrishell Stause played out over the course of season five.

-But when it comes to Chrishell, who is now in a relationship with musician G Flip, Jason said she has been "super supportive" of his relationship with Marie-Lou.
+But when it comes to Chrishell, who is now in a relationship with musician G Flip, Jason told People she has been "super supportive" of his relationship with Marie-Lou.

 "Chrishell and I are in a really good place," Jason said.
 "We're both in love and happy for each other."